Fahrenheit and Celsius

 Several accounts of the creation of the Fahrenheit scale exist but the general gist is that Daniel Fahrenheit set 0F at the freezing point of a brine mixture, 32F at the freezing point of water, and another point at body temperature around 96F (now 98.6F).
 He divided up the scale between these points giving a scale with helpful resolution.

 Having spent time on both sides of the Atlantic I've tried to get at least somewhat familiar with both of them.
 To convert between them in my head, at least around most air temperatures, I use a quick approximation.
-As 32F is 0C and for each one Celsius you move almost two Fahrenheit, you can roughly go from Fahrenheit to Celsius by subtracting 32 and dividing by 2 (or a little less to be closer).
+As 32F is 0C, and for each one Celsius you move almost two Fahrenheit, you can roughly go from Fahrenheit to Celsius by subtracting 32 and dividing by 2 (or a little less to be closer).
 So 50F is approximately 9C (actually 10C), or 86F is approximately 27C (actually 29.4C).
-Not perfect, but often good enough if you're trying to work out if it'll be hot out.
-To go from Celsius to Fahrenheit it's the reverse, times by 2 and add 32.
+It's not perfect, but it's often good enough if you're trying to work out if it'll be hot out.
+To go from Celsius to Fahrenheit, it's the reverse, times by 2 and add 32.

-Both scales are now actually defined relative to the Kelvin scale which sets the lowest point of 0K at absolute zero where basically all movement stops.
+Both scales are now defined relative to the Kelvin scale, which sets the lowest point of 0K at absolute zero, where basically all movement stops.
 Zero on the Kelvin scale is around -273C.
-As such the Kelvin scale, though helpful for scientists, is not very practical for talking about the weather.
+As such, the Kelvin scale, though helpful for scientists, is not very practical for discussing the weather.